benwiley4000/pico8-to-lua/README.md

 end
 ```

-If you only want the lua output, you can pass the `--lua-only` flag when input a p8 file:
+If you only want the lua output, you can pass the `--lua-only` flag when the input is a p8 file:

 ```console
 $ pico8-to-lua input.p8 --lua-only